Hell's Kitchen (British TV series): Series 4 (2009)

-Series 4 began on 13 April 2009.
-Marco Pierre White returns as Head Chef/teacher.
-Claudia Winkleman took over as host, replacing Angus Deayton.
-Nick Munier returned as Maitre d', as did Sous Chefs Matthew and Timothy.
-This series there was one kitchen with grey and dark red tiles.
-The first four sackings were Marco's responsibility, while the other four sackings were down to a public vote (the person with the lowest number of votes left Hell's Kitchen).
+Series 4 began on 13 April 2009 with Marco Pierre White returning as head chef and teacher.
+Claudia Winkleman took over as host, replacing Angus Deayton who was dismissed following reports of friction with White during the previous series.
+Nick Munier returned as Maitre d', as did sous chefs Matthew and Timothy.

+As with the previous series, it was filmed at the 3 Mills Studios complex in East London; however this time, there was only one kitchen with grey and dark red tiles and a smaller number of diners.
+The first three sackings were Marco's responsibility (the fourth did not take place as Grobbelaar decided to voluntarily leave the show in place of the person that was going to be sacked), while the other four sackings were down to a public vote (the person with the lowest number of votes left the show).

 Linda Evans won from public voting on 27 April 2009.

 The celebrities who took part were: